I’ve learned there is one rule of geezerdom in senior living that’s as immutable as gravity, God’s Commandments, or Star Trek’s Prime Directive.

 On the other hand, if you’ve reached age 70 without a heart bypass, or at least a couple of angioplasties, you’re not even in the game.

 A quadruple bypass, for example, usually confers starter honors at the shuffleboard court.
 Not always.
-A sudden, even temporary lose of sight will push that bypass off the court.
+A sudden, even temporary loss of sight will push that bypass off the court.
 (Of course, that may be for competitive reasons only.)

 The Second Rule of Geezerdom is that you don’t want to be out-illed when you or someone talking to you violates the First Rule.